 Congratulations!
 You are halfway through the cook!
 It took the Big Green Egg another four hours to get to 205 degrees F. I was monitoring the cook with a remote thermometer and in the last hour, the chuck’s internal temperature increased by 10 plus degrees.

 Rest, for 30 or more minutes

-2. I could feel how the chuck roast was so tender and juicy.
+2. I could feel how the chuck roast was so tender and juicy after I removed it from the BGE.
 So, I increased the BGE to 350 degrees F to facilitate the caramelization and setting of the sauce.

-3. Fold back the foil and remove the chuck to a cutting board (careful here it is incredibly tender).
+3. After the rest, fold back the foil and remove the chuck to a cutting board (careful here it is incredibly tender).
 I find using a big BBQ spatula is perfect to do the transfer.

 4. Cubing the chuck roast.
 I cut it about ¾ inch thick against the grain.
 Next, cut the slice thru the middle lengthwise and cube.
 Don’t forget to get a taste, for quality control.

 5. Transfer all the cubed meat into an aluminum, disposable baking pan.
 We used a 9” by 13”.
 For the wet burnt ends, you are going to add your favorite BBQ sauce.
 I used a basting brush to cover the cubed chuck with the sauce because it was so tender.
 We also sprinkled a 1/4 cup of brown sugar for the caramelization factor.
 It gives a sweeter BBQ taste.

 6. Once your BBQ has reached 350 degrees F place the aluminum pan back on the grill.